Standard code tests

-The approach taken by the Standard Code Tests is to specify input data using a dialog and then specify the expected output for that input data.
+Standard code tests are dialog driven.
+You specify input data and the expected output for that input data.
 Codio will then execute the student code, supplying the specified input data, and compare the expected output data to the data actually output by the student code.

 Sample Starter Pack

 There is a Starter Pack project that you can add to your account.
-Click here to install.
-This project contains examples for all types of auto-graded assessments as well as a Codio Guides cheat sheet.
+Click here to install and Use Pack to create into your Codio account to review.
+This project contains examples for all assessment types as well as a guides authoring cheat sheet.

 The screenshot below shows the basic configuration fields